Willibaur/Willibaur.github.io/about.md

 2015 a dreamer trying to become a Full Stack Web Developer, this is my business card to the world.

-I always be grateful with God, my family and Makers Academy of course, all of them crucial to become that dream real.
+I will always be grateful with God, my family and Makers Academy of course, all of them have played an important role in my life to get that dream real.